 I was talking to my friend about a big dinner she was planning and she wanted some dessert suggestions.
 First thing that came to mind was my chocolate mousse recipe.
 I went to my site to try and find it for her but quickly realized that as many times as I’ve made it, I never posted the recipe.
 I believe that there was even a time when I took pictures of it.
 I can’t go on knowing that this amazing dessert is not shared with my favorite readers, i.e. all of you!

 Luckily, I was planning on making a delicious new pie to share this week and part of it is my chocolate mousse.
-It was perfect because now I can share chocolate mousse first and you will have to come back for the pie.
+It was perfect timing for me to share chocolate mousse first and you will have to come back for the pie.
 And trust me, you will want to come back for the pie too.
 It is so good!

 Chocolate Mousse has been my go-to recipe for many celebrations and holidays.
 It’s always a crowd-pleaser and I love the fact that it can be prepared ahead of time.
 It’s so nice when you can get dessert out of the way the night before you have a party planned.